LageCode/SpringSample/README.md

 A Spring learning general sample

+## Documentation

+### REST API

+- **REST**: Representational State Transfer.
+A REST API is an architectural style for an Application Programming Interface (API) that uses HTTP requests to access and use data.

+- **API**: Application Programming Interface.
+An API defines interactions between multiple applications.
+It specifies the types of requests that can be made, how to execute them, the type of data to use, conventions to follow, and more.

 ## Getting started

 1. Setup a postgresql database and configure user, password, and database in `/src/main/resources/application.properties` file.